Family Caregiver Support & Training

 Family caregivers are responsible for the physical, emotional and often financial support of another person who is unable to care for him/herself due to illness, injury or disability.
 Family members and friends primarily provide most long-term care at home in the United States: 58% of care recipients 50 or older live in their own home and 20% live with their caregiver.
 Caring for a loved one is rewarding and satisfying and it can also be stressful and exhausting.
 Senior and Disability Services offers tools to care for caregivers.

 Access to Caregiver Support – Family Caregiver Resource Specialists assist family caregivers by providing a place to start and by providing information and assistance to caregiver resources in our area.
 The resource specialists also help to develop plans for care.
 For more information, contact Sandy Divine at 541-471-3853.

 Powerful Tools for Caregivers is a workshop that helps family caregivers and other unpaid caregivers learn to take care of themselves while caring for an older relative or friend regardless of care setting.
-Certified instructors give six weekly 2 ½ hour sessions.
-Click here for more information and class schedule.
+Certified instructors give six weekly 1 ½ hour sessions.
+For those who are interested, longer, 2 1/2 hour sessions are available.
+Click here for more information and class schedule. **

 **Powerful Tools for Caregivers Workshops are also available for grandparents caring for grandchildren.
 Grandparents develop tools to care for themselves while caring for children.

 Don’t see what you want?
 Contact the ADRC at 541-618-7572 or Click here.